mia-platform/documentation/docs/release_notes/platform_releasenotes.md

  * Design - Microservice: During Microservice creation, default values for GroupName are created.
 The initial selection of GroupName is on "Services", but, if needed, it can be changed.

- * Design - Microservice: new "Clone" button that allows you to copy webUrl or sshUrl with the aim to clone microservice's repository.
+ * Design - Microservice: New "Clone" button that allows you to copy webUrl or sshUrl with the aim to clone microservice's repository.
 Pay attention: this button is present only in new microservices.

 **Fixed**